 Health benefits

-Whether it’s the rolling hills of Tuscany, on top of rugged mountains or beachside, small towns offer plenty of fresh air.
+Whether it’s the rolling hills of Tuscany, on top of rugged mountains, or beachside, small towns offer plenty of fresh air.
 The ideal climate and fertile soil produce food that tastes not only great but also is good for you.

-Here in Campagna, the rich soil from the mighty Vesuvius produces supersized fruit and vegetable that taste as they look.
+Here in Campagna, the rich soil from the mighty Vesuvius produces supersized fruit and vegetables that taste as they look.
 It also helps that Italy has banned the use of GMO products and pesticides.
 It’s hard to find things that taste bad.

 People in small Italian villages follow the traditions of their ancestors.
-The way they make things haven’t really changed much, which means it’s healthier for you.
+The way they make things hasn’t really changed much, which means it’s healthier for you.Â

 Great landscapes